 Svenja Hohenstein worked as a research fellow for the American Studies department from October 2014 until September 2018.
 She finished her dissertation entitled “Girl Warriors: Feminist Revisions of the Hero’s Quest” in June 2018.
 She received an M.A. in British and North American Cultural Studies and a B.A. in English and American Studies and Sociology from the University of Freiburg.
 Ms. Hohenstein has taught various introductory and advanced seminars in literary and cultural studies on a variety of subjects such as young adult fiction, African-American women’s poetry, feminist theory, and popular culture both at the universities of Tübingen and Freiburg.
 She has worked as a research assistant at the English Department of the University of Freiburg and as an English teacher in Xing’an, China and is an associated member of the Collaborative Research Center 948: Heroes, Heroizations, Heroisms.
 Her research interests include feminist theory and gender studies, media studies (esp. film and television studies), popular culture, heroism, and fan studies.

-Girl Warriors: Feminist Revision of the Hero's Quest in Contemporary American Culture (PhD thesis, completed: 27.6.2018)
+Girl Warriors: Feminist Revisions of the Hero's Quest in Contemporary Popular Culture.
+Jefferson: McFarland, 2019.